Expanding vocabulary: 12 best novels of the XNUMXst century in English

-Not understanding what is happening, Briony decides that Robbie is a sex maniac and later testifies against him in the police.
+Not realizing what is happening, Briony decides that Robbie is a sex maniac and later testifies against him to the police.

 A few years later, the Second World War begins, and Robbie from prison is taken into the army.
 Already an adult, Briony realizes that she has ruined the lives of Cecilia and Robbie.
 She works hard as a nurse in a hospital, trying to atone for her guilt.